The Canadiens’ success: Corey Perry is (really) not surprised - Dose.ca

 A little pest, that's the kind of player you like… when he's on your team, hehe.

-What's interesting, though, is that Perry still had time to rub shoulders with some of the club's younger players, including Nick Suzuki and Cole Caufield.
+What's interesting, though, is that Perry still had time to rub shoulders with some of the club's youngsters, including Nick Suzuki and Cole Caufield.

-And the 40-year-old forward, who spoke to Anthony Martineau(TVA Sports) about all this, made it clear that he never doubted the club's eventual success.
+And the 40-year-old forward, who spoke to Anthony Martineau(TVA Sports) about all this, was clear: he never doubted the club's eventual success.

 So he's not surprised to see the Habs off to a strong start.